American vs Canadian Types of Radon Systems

 Picture courtesy of Health Canada - Radon Reduction Guide For Canadians

-Canadian Mike Holmes standing in front of a radon fan installed in a basement showing an example of a properly installed radon system.
-Video link
+See video below: Canadian Mike Holmes, Canada's most trusted Home Inspector, pointing to a radon fan installed in a basement as an example of a properly installed radon system.

 New York State Requirements for Radon Mitigation Systems